 Here I do the same, using homemade lamb sausage and stinging nettles.
 Feel free to improvise with whatever you have on hand.

-Since pesto is a fantastic garnish to pasta fagioli, I add some of my pumpkinseed-nettle pesto and a little parmesan to finish.
+Since pesto is a fantastic garnish to pasta fagioli, I add some of my Stinging Nettle Pesto with pumpkinseeds and a little parmesan to finish.
 It's a great, filling soup for a cold day, especially good in the winter if you have some blanched nettles in the freezer, like I did when I made this version.

 Pasta shapes to use

 You want a small pasta for this recipe.
 Here's a few examples.

 Authentic Pasta Fagioli Soup with Sausage and Pesto

 - 1.5 cup cannellini beans cooked (this is one 15.5 oz can)